haved/DafCompiler/README.md

 ## The Daf Compiler
 Daf is a staticly typed multi-paradigm programming language designed to make software writing easier.
-Without header files, and lots of oppertunities for kool meta-programming.
+Without header files, and lots of opportunities for kool meta-programming.

 #### Repository structure
  - Compiler: The C++ project for the compiler, using LLVM and cmake